Speaker’s Bureau

 Notable Figures in Kalamazoo Area History

-coming soon iconA supplement to the soon-to-be-released title from The History Press, this program introduces audience to an array of individuals who were either born or lived in the Kalamazoo area over the past two centuries, making their mark on its history in one way or another.
+A supplement to Kalamazoo County Characters, coming out in January 2025 from The History Press, this program introduces audience to an array of individuals who were either born or lived in the Kalamazoo area over the past two centuries, making their mark on its history in one way or another.
 From founding fathers to early innovators, groundbreakers to entrepreneurs, artists to authors and athletes to entertainers, this presentation features some well-known names as well as others who have their own unique stories to tell.
 While some of those in the presentation are also profiled in the book, many are included because the just didn’t fit within the manuscript’s word limits but are too interesting not to share.

 Novel Destinations in Michigan

-Many noteworthy authors have been born in, lived in or written about the Great Lakes State…and you’d be surprised how many historical sites and communities welcome you to explore the history of these noted writers.
+Many noteworthy authors have been born in, lived in or written about the Great Lakes State… and you’d be surprised how many historical sites and communities welcome you to explore the history of these noted writers.
 From children’s stories written by Chris Van Allsburg of Grand Rapids, short stories from Ernest Hemingway and poetry from Carl Sandburg to true crime by John D. Voelker, classic romance with a side of sci-fi by Richard Matheson and adventurous tales by James Oliver Curwood.
 This journey around Michigan will introduce you to these and many other writers, their hometowns and their stories.

 Carnegie Libraries in Michigan